 The Civil War cannon is mounted beside a small grass-covered pit that was one of the original rifle pits used by the Federal Army in the third and last battle of Jackson during the Civil War.
 In 1916, Dr. John M. Sullivan, wishing to commemorate the historic rifle pits, secured the cannon from Senator John Sharpe Williams.
 Contrary to what one might assume, the cannon had never been on Mississippi soil prior to its arrival at Millsaps.
 It was shipped from New York City and was originally used by a Federal Division in New York during the Civil War.

 The crest was designed by Edward Escowitz of Queens, New York, when he studied at Millsaps in the summer of 1968.
 The three stars of the Crest can be symbolic of our three founders (Major Reuben W. Millsaps, Methodist Bishop Charles Betts Galloway, and President William B. Murrah) and of the three divisions of the College (Humanities, Natural Science, and Social Sciences).
-The star insignia is that of a major of the Confederate Army.
 Mrs. Magnolia Coullet takes credit for the motto at the bottom interpreted as "in pursuit of excellence."
 The crest, in variants, is used alongside older crests which feature a likeness of Major Millsaps.

 The Purple and White, September 8, 1978, p.
 3